uk-tre/website/docs/events/wg_workshops/2024-03-14-march-meeting/demo-trenity.md

 The session will be on "Trenity", a new solution for managing data, projects, users, and file transfers in TREs.

 We will demo some features and also offer trials to members.
-We are also looking for voluteers to test the product and give us feedback.
+We are also looking for volunteers to test the product and give us feedback.

 Our Goal with Trenity to create a one tool solution for managing tasks and activities in a TRE.